alfredtorch/edward/SoftwareSpecificationSheetM2.md

 __External perturbation__

-occurs when a state change in the water level sensors (PTB, PTT) during a no-pumping phase.
+occurs when a state change in the water level sensors (PTB,PTT) during a no-pumping phase.
 This abnormal sensor behavior (indicating a fault) can also result from an unexpected water loss or gain of the plant tank.

 A faulty sensor should be detected during the rising phase by checking the flow meter and timer’s benchmarks.
 Even when the sensors are not functioning (critical sensor situation), if previously calibrated accurately, it can continue to operate using the flow meter for the rising tide and a pre-set timer for the falling tide.

 To utilize the siphon effect, a long low tide timer is employed.
 This issue should be resolved once maintenance occurs, with a complete calibration cycle required to reset the system.
 This situation should be addressed swiftly as the absence of overfill protection and the potential for the pump to run dry could compromise system integrity.
 Therefore, the user should be notified about the reduced safety mechanism.

 Error management is further supported by timeout counters for different operational phases.
 Transition durations are critically evaluated against two types of limits:
 • Variable values derived from calibration cycle mode.
 • Hard-coded values serve as an additional layer of security (especially during